Delhi Town Hall: Conservation

-In recent decades, Delhi Town Hall’s historical importance has been recognized by heritage authorities, but its preservation has been uneven.
+In recent decades, Delhi Town Hall’s historical importance has been recognised by heritage authorities, but its preservation has been uneven.
 The building is listed as a heritage structure (Grade A by INTACH, or Grade I under development norms), which theoretically protects its facade and design.
-Due to decades of neglect the structure was deteriorated.
+Thanks to decades of institutional neglect, the structure has deteriorated.
 Officials reported plaster erosion from water seepage, exposed reinforcing bars and crumbling interiors due to lack of maintenance.

 In 2010, shortly before the new Civic Centre opened, Delhi’s civic body floated the idea of turning the dilapidated Town Hall into a high-end heritage hotel, possibly with an added museum or cultural complex.
 In late 2023, the Municipal Corporation of Delhi again moved to preserve Town Hall as a civic museum.
 Both the North and South MCDs announced the building would be refurbished and converted into a municipal history museum.

-Recognizing the emergency, conservation experts from the state archaeology department and the Archaeological Survey of India inspected the site in 2024 and recommended a comprehensive restoration plan.
-As of 2025, Town Hall remains a protected but still endangered heritage site.
-The municipal authorities have announced restoration efforts, but actual work is just beginning.
+Recognising the emergency, conservation experts from the state archaeology department and the Archaeological Survey of India inspected the site in 2024 and recommended a comprehensive restoration plan.
+As of 2025, Town Hall remains a protected yet endangered heritage site.
+The municipal authorities have announced restoration efforts, but actual work is only beginning to materialise lately.
 Conservationists note that physical repairs are urgent to prevent collapse of walls and floors.

+In 2026, a revised proposal floated by the Chief Minister of Delhi at the sidelines of the 2026 state budget session envisages its redevelopment into a "global heritage center", depicting aspects of Delhi's cultural heritage.